 After a brief moment of defeat, I was actually relieved.
 I think buying a massive backpack somehow legitimised the trip in my head, or at least ticked off the major backpacking checkbox… taking a backpack!
 However, I’m not going to lug it around for appearance sake and am very happy with my brand new large and lightweight wheeled suitcase, plus a manageable daytime backpack.

 If anything, this change of heart has made me realise that you really do have to cater for yourself with travel decisions and not go off what other people say or what you think you should be doing.

 Without going into the number of socks I’m taking and why, my idea of what to pack is pretty normal clothes wise; t-shirts, shorts, a couple of dresses, a couple of jumpers, underwear and two pairs of shoes.
 The jumpers are mainly for Norway as it looks like rain this time of year, but I think they’ll come in handy for the cooler evenings later in the trip.

 Generally I’ve been good and not overpacked; my rule was to pack for ten days rather than two months, as there are washing services at each of the hostels and hotels I’m staying at.

-By far the most useful of these is the phone charger portal; this particular model holds five and a half phone charges so I won’t need to rely on available sockets at train stations or on trains to stay connected.
+By far the most useful of these is the portable USB phone charger; this particular model holds five and a half phone charges so I won’t need to rely on available sockets at train stations or on trains to stay connected.

 A friend said to me that the worst part of travel is carrying your case around, so don’t make it any harder on yourself.
-If I hadn’t taken the time to try out different bags and get the right one for me, I’d have found out probably half way through Sweden that I needed to buy a new bag and get rid of some deadweight.
+If I hadn’t taken the time to try out different bags and get the right one for me, I’d have found out probably half way through Sweden that I needed to buy a new bag and get rid of some of my luggage.